 I like Nikki’s take on things.
 Once you know your style (and have the income to support it) you can buy classic pieces that will last.

 At the same time, I don’t believe you have to pay hundreds to get good quality clothing.
 To me, designer labels don’t mean quality.
-Isn’t there something to be said about people treating their $600 dresses better than their $25 ones?posted about 5 years ago
+Isn’t there something to be said about people treating their $600 dresses better than their $25 ones?posted over 5 years ago

 Quality to me is about material and fitting and you can find stuff like that at places like H&M. I am one of those people that doesn’t want my clothing to last too long.
 Trends and fitting will change, as will we.
 Even vintage is a trend but great because the clothes are at least a couple decades old and so have come back in style.
 Taste and maturity will change too.
 Also, if you have variety, you will often not wear the same things as much.
-Constant wear and washing is what ruins clothes too.posted about 5 years ago
+Constant wear and washing is what ruins clothes too.posted over 5 years ago

 Make Her Feel Welcome with Chic Points